rustyoldguy/wismog/README.md

 Attention!
 It could be loud!
 After i went for a walk (easter 2010), i had a collision with a car.
-I had a  temporal bone fracture lost my left vestibular system and became hard of hearing.
+I had a temporal bone fracture lost my left vestibular system and became deaf at my left side, hard of hearing at the richt side, lost parts of spatial imagination and needed six month to can drive motorcycle again.

 It is written for geman language.
 But it can create greek and french characters, umlauts like ö,ä,ü, numbers, punctuation marks.